gmongaras/YOLOX_From_Scratch/README.md

 Additionally, any images you wish the model to put bounding boxes around should be placed into the `./testData/` directory of this repository.
 A couple of images are already supplied.

-Assuming the pretrained model was downloaded and is in the correct repository, use the following command from the root directory of this repository to begin making predictions with the model:
+Assuming the pre-trained model was downloaded and is in the correct repository, use the following command from the root directory of this repository to begin making predictions with the model:

 ```
 cd src/